-The trust generally pays distributions of its net investment income along with any excess capital on each distribution date to unitholders of record as of the preceding record date.
-The record and distribution dates are shown in the "Essential Information."
+Your trust generally pays distributions of its net investment income along with any excess capital on each distribution date to unitholders of record as of the preceding record date.
+If your trust is a "grantor trust" for federal tax purposes, your trust will generally only make a distribution if the total cash held for distribution equals at least 0.1% of your trust's net asset value as determined under the trust agreement.
+The record and distribution dates and tax status are shown in the "Essential Information" for your trust.
 An investor becomes a unitholder of record on the settlement date of the unit purchase (generally one business day following the purchase date).
-You may elect to either reinvest your distribution proceeds in additional units of the trust (as described below) or receive distributions in cash.
-In some cases, the trust might pay a special distribution if it holds an excessive amount of cash pending distribution.
-For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in the trust portfolio.
-In addition, the trust will generally make required distributions or distributions to avoid the imposition of tax at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.
+You may elect to either reinvest your distribution proceeds in additional units of your trust (as described below) or receive distributions in cash.
+In some cases, your trust might pay a special distribution if it holds an excessive amount of cash pending distribution.
+For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in your trust portfolio.
+In addition, if your trust is structured as a "regulated investment company" for federal tax purposes, it will generally make required distributions or distributions to avoid the imposition of tax at the end of each year.

-The issuers in the trust's portfolio make dividend payments at various times during the year.
-When the trust receives dividends from issuers, the trustee credits the dividends to the trust's accounts.
-Because the trust does not necessarily receive dividends or income payments from the issuers at a constant rate throughout the year, the trust's income distributions to unitholders will fluctuate.
+The issuers in your trust's portfolio make dividend payments at various times during the year.
+When your trust receives dividends from issuers, the trustee credits the dividends to your trust's accounts.
+Because your trust does not necessarily receive dividends or income payments from the issuers at a constant rate throughout the year, your trust's income distributions to unitholders will fluctuate.
 The amount of your distributions will also vary from time to time as companies change their dividends, securities are liquidated from the portfolio or trust expenses change.

-Distributions may be reinvested into additional units of the trust by participating in the trust's reinvestment option.
-In order to participate in the reinvestment option, investors should purchase units with a "Reinvestment" CUSIP number set forth in the "Essential Information."
+Distributions may be reinvested into additional units of your trust by participating in your trust's reinvestment option.
+In order to participate in the reinvestment option, investors should purchase units with a "Reinvestment" CUSIP number set forth in the "Essential Information" for your trust.
 You may also make or change your reinvestment election by contacting your financial professional or the trustee at least 10 days before the next applicable record date.
 This reinvestment option may be subject to availability or limitation by the broker-dealer or selling firm.
 In certain circumstances, broker-dealers may suspend or terminate the offering of a reinvestment option at any time.
-Once you have elected to participate in the reinvestment option, each distribution of income or principal on the participant's units will be automatically applied by the trustee to purchase additional units of the trust.
+Once you have elected to participate in the reinvestment option, each distribution of income or principal on the participant's units will be automatically applied by the trustee to purchase additional units of your trust.
 The sponsor reserves the right to modify or terminate the reinvestment plan at any time without prior notice.
-Distributions on units may be reinvested by participating in the trust's reinvestment plan.
+Distributions on units may be reinvested by participating in your trust's reinvestment plan.
 Units acquired by reinvestment are not subject to a sales charge as described in "Public Offering."